ArOhBeK/Ergo-Context/README.md

 This is the main document you should read first.
 It includes:

 - Links + local/offline paths to core references (LangSpec, tutorials, examples, whitepaper) via `./local_files/`
+- Audit examples where an LLM audit was reviewed by a human (used to calibrate common failure modes) in `./audit_examples/`
 - Overview of the eUTXO model on Ergo
 - How boxes, registers (R4–R9), tokens, and scripts fit together
 - Secure contract patterns (Commit–Reveal, perpetual token boxes, multi-stage flows, etc.)